 The first one is the duration of the sale cycle.
-The longer the sales cycle, the more time, energy, and effort the salesperson has put to create the relationships which are the sole key in order to serve the customers.
+The longer the sales cycle, the more time, energy, and effort the salesperson has put to create the relationships which are the sole key to serving the customers.
 The larger the initial time and cost, the less it makes sense to transfer those relationships to a different person (CSM), and the more it makes sense to maintain the ownership of the relationships with the Sales Executive.
-It is worth noting that the length of the sales cycle corresponds with the size of the target market and to the expected revenue from them.
+It is worth noting that the length of the sales cycle corresponds with the size of the target market and the expected revenue from them.
 More relevant deals can justify longer sales cycles, and smaller deals can only be viable if their sales cycles are short.

 2. Type of Upsell